mahjadan/todo-with-angular-appwire/README.md

 A simple todo app built with Appwrite and Angular

-This code was forked and adapter with the new version of Appwire `1.2.0` and Web Sdk `v10.2.0`
+This repo was forked from [appwrite/demo-todo-with-angular](https://github.com/appwrite/demo-todo-with-angular)  and adapter with the new version of Appwire `1.2.0` and Web Sdk `v10.2.0`

-If you simply want to try out the App, go ahead and check out the demo at https://appwrite-todo-with-angular.vercel.app/

 ## 🎬 Getting Started

 ### 🤘 Install Appwrite
-Follow our simple [Installation Guide](https://appwrite.io/docs/installation) to get Appwrite up and running in no time.
+Follow Appwrite simple [Installation Guide](https://appwrite.io/docs/installation) to get Appwrite up and running in no time.
 You can either deploy Appwrite on your local machine or, on any cloud provider of your choice.

-This App using this version of Appwire
+To run Appwrite locally, run the following command (this App using this version of Appwire 1.2.0)
 ```
  docker run -it --rm \
     --volume /var/run/docker.sock:/var/run/docker.sock \